Nishmaa93/Web_Security/README.md

 # Code & Compass 🧭💻
 *A Secure Blogging Platform*
 ## 🌟 Introduction
 **Code & Compass** is a fully secure blog website that allows users to create, read, and manage blog posts.
-It features a user-friendly interface and role-based access for both users and administrators.
+It features a user-friendly interface and role-based access control for both users and administrators.
+The platform ensures a safe and engaging environment for sharing knowledge and discussions.
 ## 🔒 Features
 - ✅ **User Roles**: Admin & User
 - ✅ **Blog Management**: Create, edit, and delete blog posts